abap2UI5/auto-builder/README.md

 ....

 ### Issues
-For bug reports or feature requests, please open an issue in the [abap2UI5 repository.](https://github.com/abap2UI5/abap2UI5/issues)
+For bug reports or feature requests, please open an issue.